File: Workspace\Solution\SolutionCompilationState.GeneratorDriverInitializationCache.cs

 /// <summary>

-/// A set of GeneratorDriver instances that have been created for the keyed project in the solution.
+/// A GeneratorDriver instance that has been created for a project in the solution.
 Any time we create a GeneratorDriver the first time for

-/// a project, we'll put it into this map.
+/// a project, we'll hold it in this field.
 If other requests come in to get a GeneratorDriver for the same project (but from different Solution snapshots),

 /// well reuse this GeneratorDriver rather than creating a new one.
 This allows some first time initialization of a generator (like walking metadata references)